pablomelo-inf/sisWtec/README.md

 2. The products are in a catalogue noted.
 3. The customer speend lot time for manage stock manually.

-## The Wtec propose solve this these challenges with functions
+## The SisWtec propose solve this these challenges with functions
 * Managment costumer.
 * Staff Controll (i.e Salesmans).
 * Sales Monitoring.